CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 ## Placement group
  Placements groups are the answer here, where "cluster" guarantees high network performance (correct answer), whereas "spread" would guarantee independent failures between instances.

+ When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures.
+You can use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload.
+Depending on the type of workload, you can create a placement group using one of the following placement strategies:

+ Cluster – packs instances close together inside an Availability Zone.
+This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.

+ Partition – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.

+ Spread – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.

+ There is no charge for creating a placement group.

+### Cluster

+ Cluster Placement Groups

+A cluster placement group is a logical grouping of instances within a single Availability Zone.
+A placement group can span peered VPCs in the same Region.
+The chief benefit of a cluster placement group, in addition to a 10 Gbps flow limit, is the non-blocking, non-oversubscribed, fully bi-sectional nature of the connectivity.
+In other words, all nodes within the placement group can talk to all other nodes within the placement group at the full line rate of 10 Gbps flows and 100 Gbps aggregate without any slowing due to over-subscription.

 ## ASG

 ### ASG Lauch configuration